-Patriotism is on full display in the United States every July 4, and Independence Day is the highlight of summer for millions of Americans.
+Patriotism is on full display in the United States every July 4, and Independence Day is the highlight of summer for tens of millions of Americans.
 The day is typically celebrated with parades, red and white bunting, Revolutionary War imagery and lots of food and drink.

 Patent Number: US 8741068 B2

 Granted: Jun 3, 2014

 Have you ever met anyone who actually enjoyed cleaning a barbecue?
 Whether gas or charcoal, barbecues and grills get filthy.
 Accordingly, the USPTO includes several patented inventions to help ease the task.

 This invention, now marketed as The Great Scrape by Thompson Brothers and Company LLC., is modestly billed as The Ultimate BBQ Cleaning Tool, and an alternative to metal wire brushes.
 Available in three sizes, it is described as “a barbeque grill scraper and related methods of use that utilize a scraping end formed of a heat-responsive material to remove char and other debris from the grilling surface.”
 The Woody Paddle, the largest of the three models, is available for $34.95.
 Judging from very positive online reviews, it seems to work as described in both the patent application and marketing copy.

 Patent Number: US 1505592 A